Collaborating with the ARA

 During April 2020, we conducted a survey into the impact of Covid-19 disruption on the wider archive sector.
 The main purpose of the survey was to capture a national picture of the impact of Covid-19 disruption to archive services in order to inform our plans for sector support now and in the future, and to understand the reality of this sudden change to our normal ways of working.
 We will follow up on this impact survey in a few months’ time to understand the medium-term effect of Covid-19 on the sector.

 Headline findings from the survey and webinars (PDF, 0.35MB)

 Graphs of findings from the survey and webinars (PDF, 0.83MB)

 We continue to work across Government to raise awareness of these issues, and with other cultural sector bodies to ensure advice is joined up where possible.
 We have been identifying areas of risk that archives need to think about and have set down broad principles for reopening safely, without trying to cover all scenarios.
 We’re also constantly updating and revising our re-opening checklist and resource list as things move on.
-We have completed surveys on both business continuity and re-opening archives inclusively, the outcomes of which will be reported here shortly.
+We have completed a survey on business continuity, the outcomes of which will be reported here shortly.

 Collaborating to deliver online activities